caizefeng/BayesianOpt4dftu/README.md

 ### Python Version

-- Python 3.8 or higher
+- Tested on Python 3.8

 ### Python Dependencies
 These will be installed automatically when you install the package via pip: